vib-tcp/nextflow-workshop/README.md

 **Extra exercise 2**

-Which pipeline parameters are defined, can you modify these in the rnaseq-nf pipeline?
+Which pipeline parameters are defined, can you modify these in the [nf-core/demo](https://nf-co.re/demo) pipeline?
+What happens when you specify `--skip_trim`?

 ***************